 [3]The actual color assignments were idiosyncratic- they varied between observers but stayed the same with each participant over time.

-[4]Some rock consciously makes me edgy.
-Then add being in an assigned chair where you can’t move… no wonder it’s so easy to sell alcohol at concerts!
+[4]Most rock concert music makes me edgy- and uncomfortable; I want to move to let the music go through me – rather than just sitting in it.
+Being in an assigned chair where you can’t move… is torture.
+No wonder it’s so easy to sell alcohol at concert venues!

 [5]After a few (3) days of trying to sort my son’s Legos (I was being a control freak…I know), I became strongly sensitized to the particular sound of clicking they make when they bump together.
 Now that clicking sound just about drives me batty – like hearing nails on chalk, I get a weird gnawing sensation in my head just thinking about them.
 This is an example of misophonia.